 Our backgammon player is a GA-based multi-agent reinforcement learning team.
-As mentioned before, we use the back-propagation(BP) neural network to implement the Q-learning algorithm.
+As mentioned before, we use the back-propagation(BP) neural network to implement the Qlearning algorithm.
 The initial weights for BP networks are randomly generated.
 The BP networks trained on backgammon use an expanded scheme to encode the local information.
-We test 2 encoding schemes in our experiments.
-In encoding scheme 1, for a player's checkers, a truncated unary encoding with five units is used to encode each checker's position (1-24, on the bar and off the board).
+For a player's checkers, a truncated unary encoding with five units is used to encode each checker's position (1-24, on the bar and off the board).

-For encoding opponent's information, TD-Gammon's encoding scheme [23] is used.
+For encoding opponent's information, TD-Gammon's encoding scheme [17] is used.
 For each checker's position, a truncated unary encoding with four units is used.
 The first three units are encoded three cases: one checker, two checkers and three checkers, while the fourth unit encodes the number of checkers beyond 3.
 A total of 96 units is used to encode the information at location 1-24.
 In addition, 2 units are used to encode the number of opponent's checkers on the bar and off the board.

 This encoding scheme thus uses 75 units for itself and 98 units for an opponent.
-In addition, encoding scheme 1 uses 12 units to encode the dice number and an additional 16 units to encode the player's first move, for a total of 201 input units.
+In addition, this encoding scheme uses 12 units to encode the dice number and an additional 16 units to encode the player's first move, for a total of 201 input units.